ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

     return sorted(moves, key=move_score, reverse=game.ply > 1)
 ```

-## One-move look-ahead
+## One-move Lookahead

 The bot plays... well, still very badly.
 It's better than random, but it has a lot of room for improvement.
-Let's move on from heuristics for now though, because we can also improve the bot in other ways.
+Let's move on from heuristics though, because we can also improve the bot in other ways.

 I think the best thing we can do for our bot right now would be adding search.
-I want to leave that for the next chapters though, so instead I suggest we add only a single move
+I want to leave that for the next chapters, so instead I suggest we limit ourselves to a single move
-lookahead to take winning moves when we have them, and to prevent roads in 1 (when possible).
+lookahead.
+That means taking winning moves when we have them, and to prevent roads in 1 (when possible).

-The ideas is that for each of our moves that we get out of `move_ordering`
+The idea is that for each of our moves that we get out of `move_ordering`
 we will try playing it on a "virtual" board to see if it wins.
 If yes, we can just play it.
-Otherwise, we consider all moves from our opponent, and do the same.
-If they have a winning move,
+We can also check all of the opponent's moves from the position after our prospective move
-we should not play the move we just tried.
+to see if they can make a road.
+If yes, we should avoid playing that move.

 Whether it's for us or for the opponent, we want to know if the current player can win.
 Let's implement a function to check that and give us the winning move.